The {\em 4DLO} and other tubing models of $S^3$ symmetry: Quaternionic groups as the symmetries of

-Because $V_{8}$ is the vertices of a 16-cell, its images $V_{16}^+$ and $V_{16}^-$ are too, explaining the symmetry in the compound of three 16-cells, shown in Figures~\ref{16cellsequence} and~\ref{three16cellstimes2}, with vertices $V_{24}$.
+Because $V_{8}$ is the vertex set of a 16-cell, its images $V_{16}^+$ and $V_{16}^-$ are too, explaining the symmetry in the compound of three 16-cells with vertices $V_{24}$, and in the self-dual compound of two of those compounds, shown in Figures~\ref{16cellsequence} and~\ref{three16cellstimes2}.
 Equivalently, the 16-cell, as well as its dual, the tesseract, has a third of the symmetry of a 24-cell, which Conway and Smith list as $\pm\frac16[O\times O]$.
-Thus too do we find the compound of three tesseracts sharing vertices with a (dual) 24-cell, shown cell-down in Figure~\ref{celldown24s}, or vertex down in {\em 4DLO} at left in Figure~\ref{fig1}.
-There is a thus a compound of two compounds of three tesseracts, with the full symmetry $\pm[O\times O]$.
+Dually there is compound of three tesseracts sharing vertices with a (dual) 24-cell, shown cell-down in Figure~\ref{celldown24s}, or vertex down in {\em 4DLO} at left in Figure~\ref{fig1}, and a compound of two compounds of three tesseracts, with the full symmetry $\pm[O\times O]$.